Last Updated on May 4, 2021 by Grow with Bovees

 2. GreenView Fairway Formula Weed & Feed – Best Weed and Feed for Bermuda Grass

-However, the Scotts Turf Builder Southern Triple Action weed and feed is not to be used for Bermuda grass in your southern lawn.
+However, the Scotts Turf Builder Southern Triple Action is not to be used for Bermuda grass in your southern lawn.
 If you have a Bermuda grass lawn, the GreenView Fairway Formula is an ideal way to nourish your lawn, and kill over 200 tough lawn weeds.

-It features a 60 percent slow nitrogen release formulation and covers up to 15,0000 square feet.
+It features a 60 percent slow nitrogen release formulation and covers up to 15,0000 square feet (1.39 ha).
 After application, the GreenView Fairway Formula weed and feed works for up 12 weeks, so your grass absorbs a steady stream of nutrients.
-This weed and feed formula by GreenView should be applied in the early spring, and with a drop or broadcast feeder.
+This should be applied in the early spring, and with a drop or broadcast feeder.

 - Provides nutrients for 12 weeks